niamh-d/niamh-d/README.md

 🎮 I am learning to design and develop video games using Godot, C#, Unity, and Blender.

-📱 I am also interested in Kotlin and Android development.
+📱 I am learning Android native development with Kotlin.

 ## Skills